Here is some information which may help you in your search for a Scottie.

 sticker

 shock.
-A conscientious breeder doesn't cut corners.
-The pups
+A breeder who really cares doesn't cut corners.
+The

 all

-their shots, and you know what the vets are charging these days and puppies
+their shots, and you know what the vets are charging these days.
+Puppies

 are

-born C-section due to birthing difficulties also adding to breeders costs..
+to birthing difficulties also adding to breeders costs.
+Your cost almost

 Here